kshitij1235/pytn/README.md

 # Updates

-- Now boolean values can be stored and even auto detects integers(was a bug actually before).
-- You dont always have to use "" to write string values it automatically detects it and save accordingly
+- you no longer need to use brackets to wite values in.
-- Arrays are supported now in module but can only hold int and strings.
-- New method added `generate_array(data)` which helps convert txt format of array to convert it into array (if you dont get it its explained in function and module section)

-- Edit_data() method is back with new algoritm.
-- some bugs are been solved for arrays
+- some bugs are been solved and optimizations are made the library
+- now "=" sign can be use in place of ":" is all your choise

 ### Functions in the module